sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

      your package's ``spkg-install`` script should check that the other package has been installed, with code like the following::

-        if [ ! -f "$SAGE_ROOT/spkg/installed/fricas-1.0.9.spkg" ]; then
+        if [ ! -f "$SAGE_ROOT/spkg/installed/fricas-1.0.9" ]; then
-            echo "The fricas spkg is required; please install it." exit 1
+            echo >&2 "The fricas spkg, version 1.0.9 is required; please install it." exit 1
         fi